-As per the Implementing Standard 30 every international airport shall be certified.
-This certification is valid for two years.
-The renewal of the Certificate is subject to an aerodrome certification renewal audit conducted by the Aerodromes section.
+As per the Implementing Standard 30 every international airport shall be duly certified.
+This certification is valid for two years and the renewal of the Certificate is subject to an aerodrome certification renewal audit conducted by the Aerodromes section.

-Year 2020 was marked with renewal of certificate, issued to Bandaranaike International Airport.
-The audit was successfully completed and the certificate was renewed.
+As such the renewal of certificate for the Bandaranaike International Airport was due in the year 2020.
+The audit was successfully completed, and the certificate was renewed.

-Government of Sri Lanka has identified Ratmalana airport as a potential airport to be developed for International operations-and as an initial step the aerodrome certification process commenced in 2020.
-Aerodrome Certification audit for certifying Ratmalana Airport was conducted in February 2020 and necessary recommendations provided to comply by the operator (AASL- Airport and Aviation Services Sri Lanka Ltd) prior to granting of certificate.
+The GOSL has identified Ratmalana airport as a potential airport to be developed for International operations and as an initial step in this direction, the aerodrome certification process for this airport commenced in 2020.
+Aerodrome Certification audit for certifying Ratmalana Airport was conducted in February 2020 and necessary recommendations were provided to comply by the operator (AASL- Airport and Aviation Services Sri Lanka Ltd) prior to granting of certificate.

-In a parallel effort to equip the airport with necessary facilitation requirements, discussion was held with Customs, Quarantine and Immigration departments, as they are essential for establishing international operations.
+In a parallel effort to equip the airport with necessary facilitation requirements, continuous dialogue was maintained with Customs, Quarantine facilities and Immigration departments, as they remain essential partners for establishing international standard operations.

-Water aerodromes have become key infrastructure to develop the tourism sector in Sri Lanka.
-Requirement for regulating water aerodromes was identified as a requirement by the ICAO Asia Pacific regional office and Sri Lanka was a member of the working group established to draft the water aerodrome regulations.
+Water aerodromes have become a key infrastructure development need to promote and enhance the tourism sector in Sri Lanka.
+Regulating of water aerodromes was identified as a requirement by the ICAO Asia Pacific regional office and Sri Lanka was one of the member states of the working group established to draft the water aerodrome regulations.
 Relevant requirements for Sri Lanka were identified by participating in the working group meetings conducted by ICAO Asia Pacific region.
-As a result the water aerodrome regulation evolved and at present is in the process of obtaining final approval from Legal Draftsman for promulgation of the Water Aerodrome Regulations Sri Lanka.
+As a result, the water aerodrome regulation evolved and at present is in the process of being granted final approval from the Legal Draftsman for promulgation of the Water Aerodrome Regulations in Sri Lanka.

-Zoning regulations for Bandaranaike International Airport, Ratmalana Airport and Jaffna Airport which was gazette in 1975 is in the process of being revised to reflect the current standards of the IS 30.
+Zoning regulations for Bandaranaike International Airport, Ratmalana Airport and Jaffna Airport which were gazetted in 1975 are in the process of being revised to reflect the current standards of the IS 30.